 06-327 Labour Law

-first cycle university study programme Management
+first cycle academic study programme (Bachelor degree) Management

 - The main purpose of this course is to provide students with knowledge and understanding of the extent and complexity of employment law and basic principles and doctrines in the area of labour law.
 Students will learn about the integrity of the legal position, rights and obligations of the employee and the employer.
 The emphasis is on individual working relationships, collective labour relations are given only in the basic outlines.
 The purpose of the course is also that students understand the connection between the legal subsystem of labour law with other legal subsystems, notably corporate law and contract law.